 A good place to start looking for an architect is the Royal Institute of British Architects online directory on www.ribafind.org

 The Act says that you must gain an agreement with your neighbour prior to building or working on a particular wall.
 Without it your build will not legally be permitted to move forward.

-We spoke with our RICS accredited Party Wall Surveyor, Don Varcoe from London Surrey Surveyors, who has worked on a huge number of our builds, about the Party Wall Act and how it may affect your build.
+We spoke with Paul McCarthy Bsc (hons) Chartered Building Surveyor, our RICS accredited Party Wall Surveyor, who has worked on a huge number of our builds, about the Party Wall Act and how it may affect your build.

 What is the Party Wall Act and why do I need it?

 The Party Wall Act dates to 1996 and relates to any work on a wall or structure within three meters of a neighbour’s property.